Category: Donna Does Desserts

-Which is what you’ll become if you eat too many of them.
-My friend Candy (her real name) says the reason ice cream sundaes are so good is that they combine the hot sauce with the cold ice cream.
-I had never thought of that combination as the key factor, but I believe she’s right.
+For Illustration Friday, subject is: double.
+Which is what you’ll become if you eat too many of these.
+My friend Candy (her real name) says the reason ice cream sundaes…

 Picture of homemade pie.